geektimus/java-challenges/README.md

 give us the number of words on the longest sentence.
 The sentences are separated by "?", "!", "." and the words simply by spaces (" ").

+### Binary Gap
+A binary gap within a positive integer N is any maximal sequence of consecutive zeros that is surrounded by ones at both ends in the binary representation of N.

 ### Hacker Rank
 #### Odd number generator.
 We need to write a function that return all the odd numbers on a range given the start and the end of the range as